 If your dog is eating stool, his or other animals, you may try and extend his playtime.
 This will release the extra energy and leave your dog with the desire to rest.
 This way, he will not engage in some undesirable behaviors.

 Play and exercise are also helpful in eliminating anxiety which might cause stool eating in dogs.
-Dogs are quite prone to anxiety, and particularly separation anxiety.
+Dogs are pretty prone to stress, particularly separation anxiety.
 This is because of the attachment they feel to us.
-When left alone, your dog will do anything to cope with the anxiety, including stool eating.
+When left alone, your dog will do anything to cope with the stress, including stool eating.

-It is also important to monitor your dog over a period of time to be able to understand why he is eating poop.
-This way, you will be able to curb the behavior completely.
+It is also essential to monitor your dog over some time to understand why he is eating poop.
+This way, you will be able to curb the behavior altogether.
 For instance, you can train your dog how to be alone to avoid the unnecessary need for attention.

-This one is no brainer; no poop equals to no poop eating.
-After your puppy has learned potty training, it is easier to get rid of the poop.
+This one is a no-brainer; no poop equals no poop eating.
+After your puppy has learned potty training, getting rid of the poop is easier.
 This, however, means that you need to estimate the time your dog is likely to poop.
 In most cases, dogs will poop 15-30 minutes after a meal.
-This should make it easier for you to always make sure the potty is empty and clean at all times.
+This should make it easier for you always to ensure the potty is empty and clean.

-Dog owners with cats can also make sure that the litter box is empty as well.
+Dog owners with cats can also ensure that the litter box is empty.
 This means that your dog will not come across poop around the household.

 Stool deterrents are meant to stop a dog from eating poop.
-They come in different forms and are completely safe to use for your dog.
+They come in different forms and are entirely safe to use for your dog.
 Well, stool eating is quite popular amongst our canine friends.
-However, stool eating deterrents will prevent your dog from eating his stool by making it smell awful and uninviting.
+However, stool-eating deterrents will prevent your dog from eating his stool by making it smell awful and uninviting.

-However, dog eating stool all of a sudden will require you to visit your vet for diagnoses.
-Even though poop eating is not exactly harmful to your dog, it is important that you confirm with the vet.
+However, dog-eating stool all of a sudden will require you to visit your vet for diagnosis.
+Even though poop eating is not exactly harmful to your dog, you must confirm with the vet.

-Other deterrents are made in such a way they make up for digestive enzymes deficiency.
-This is because this deficiency causes your dog to suffer from malabsorption of foods.
+Other deterrents are made in such a way they make up for digestive enzyme deficiency.
+This deficiency causes your dog to suffer from malabsorption of foods.
 This causes your dog to pass undigested nutrients and thus the need to eat it right back.

-There are chewable tablets you may include in your stool eating dog’s food.
+You may include chewable tablets in your stool-eating dog’s food.
 They are flavored to make the dog want to eat the food.
-These deterrents come in different dosage based on your dog’s weight and age.
+These deterrents come in different dosages based on your dog’s weight and age.
 In most cases, the dosage instructions will be indicated on the package.

 Dog stool eating deterrent.
 What are they?

-The chewable stool eating deterrents are suitable for curbing stool eating disorder in dogs.
+The chewable stool eating deterrents are suitable for curbing stool eating disorders in dogs.
 They contain botanical agents that will curb nutritional deficiencies.
 In most cases, you will not have to give it to him every day, especially after he has adapted to not eating stool.
-Dog stool eating deterrents are completely safe to use as prescribed.
+Dog stool-eating deterrents are entirely safe to use as prescribed.

-There are several types of dog stool eating deterrents.
-All of them contain supplements that will aid your dog’s digestion as well as eliminate coprophagia.
+There are several types of dog stool-eating deterrents.
+They contain supplements that will aid your dog’s digestion and eliminate coprophagia.
 This way, you will not feel embarrassed or worried that your dog is eating poop while you are away from home.

-It is important to confirm with your vet on the type of deterrent to using.
-This is to avoid any complications, especially if your dog is allergic to any ingredients.
-Your vet will also be able to determine if your dog has any nutritional deficiencies that lead to coprophagia.
+It is essential to confirm with your vet the type of deterrent to use.
+This is to avoid complications, especially if your dog is allergic to any ingredients.
+Your vet will also determine if your dog has any nutritional deficiencies that lead to coprophagia.

-There are also natural ways to deter a dog from eating stool.
-For instance, adding a meat tenderizer on the poop will discourage the behavior.
-This works especially when your dog is interested in other pet’s poop.
+There are also natural ways to deter a dog from eating stools.
+For instance, adding a meat tenderizer to the poop will discourage the behavior.
+This works especially when your dog is interested in other pets’ poop.
 Meat tenderizer will make the poop undesirable to consume.

-Another natural method of deterring a dog from stool eating is by use of lemon juice or hot sauce.
-The taste of the poop will be uninviting and thus he will not consume it.
+Another natural method of deterring a dog from stool eating is using lemon juice or hot sauce.
+The taste of the poop will be uninviting, and thus he will not consume it.
 Whether it is his poop or other animals, this is an effective method.

-If your dog is a notorious poop eater, and especially his poop, you may consider changing his diet.
-You do not necessary to make it at home but you should consider adding canned pumpkin in his diet.
+If your dog is a notorious poop eater, especially his poop, you may consider changing his diet.
+You do not need to make it at home, but you should consider adding canned pumpkin to his diet.
 As much as it tastes good to your dog, it makes poop taste bad in his poop.
-This will definitely deter him from eating it.
+This will deter him from eating it.

 Picking up dog and cat poop regularly is also an effective method of keeping your dog from eating poop.
-This might be rather a tricky solution since you are not at home mostly.
-As discussed earlier potty training will definitely solve this problem for you.
+This might be a tricky solution since you are not at home mostly.
+As discussed earlier, potty training will solve this problem for you.

-Although dog eating poop is not exactly harmful to your dog, it is important to have him examined by a vet.
+Although dog-eating poop is not exactly harmful to your dog, it is essential to have him examined by a vet.
 This will ensure that your dog has not contracted any infections.
-You will also have a more vivid way on how to approach this problem.
+You will also have a more vivid approach to this problem.

-Remember the goal is to make sure that your dog is no longer dining on poop.
-It is weird and at the same time disgusting to watch your dog snack on his poop.
-Therefore it is important to address the issue as soon as you observe the behavior.
+Remember, the goal is to ensure your dog is no longer dining on poop.
+It is weird and, at the same time, disgusting to watch your dog snack on his poop.
+Therefore it is essential to address the issue as soon as you observe the behavior.

 We are liable for how our dogs behave.
-Dog eating stool is not only gross but also embarrassing for you and your dog.
+Dog eating stool is gross and embarrassing for you and your dog.
 No one will want to touch your dog after seeing them eat poop.
-It can also get worse when your dog gives you a kiss and all you can smell is poop.
+It can also get worse when your dog kisses you; all you can smell is poop.
 Disgusting, right?

-It is a fact that as your dog ages his habits and health can change and cause problems for you and your dog.
+As your dog ages, his habits and health can change and cause problems for you and your dog.
 It is not always necessary to contact the vet in every case.
 Most behavior and health problems can be dealt with quickly and naturally.
 Go over and download this invaluable dog habits and health care Bible.
 It is an absolute must.